Dynein1/Photoreceptor_tracking/README.md

 ### Data preparation:

 Nuclear tracking data should be arranged as per 'Example_data.xls'.
-Note that *xyzt* information is provided, but average MSD calculation within this code only requires *zt* information.
+Note that *xyzt* information is provided in 'Example_data.xls', but average MSD calculation within this code only requires *zt* information.
 The Matlab package is tailored towards an acquisition interval of 10min, but can be adjusted accordingly.

 ### Running the code: